We Are Still Here (2015 film): Production

-Filmmaker Ted Geoghegan began work on the film as a tribute to The House by the Cemetery while working as a publicist for Dark Sky Films.
+Filmmaker Ted Geoghegan began work on the film as a tribute to The House by the Cemetery (1981) while working as a publicist for Dark Sky Films.
 Geoghegan had previously collaborated with Andreas Schnaas on various "low-budget shlock movies" as a writer and producer, but had never directed a film beforehand.
 After completing the script, he showed it to Dark Sky Films and Travis Stevens of Snowfort Pictures, who both agreed to produce the film.

-Filming took place on February 7, 2014 in Rochester, New York, and in the villages of Palmyra and Shortsville.
+Filming took place on February 7, 2014, in Rochester, New York, and in the villages of Palmyra and Shortsville.
 According to the director and the end credit sequence of the film, the events take place in the fictional township of Aylesbury, Massachusetts.

 Soundtrack

 The score was composed by Wojciech Golczewski.
-It was released on July 7, 2015 from Screamworks Records.
+It was released on July 7, 2015, by Screamworks Records.